P4sca1/dotfiles/README.md

 Helix requires language servers and tools like formatters to be installed and available in $PATH.
 Dependencies that are available on NPM are managed using a `package.json` in `dot_config/helix/package.json`.
 Versions of dependencies are fixed and need to be updated manually.
+Use `pnpm install --lockfile-only` after updating `package.json` to generate an updated `pnpm-lock.yaml`.